cinchy-co/Documentation/cinchy-glossary.md

 #### Real Time Sync

 [A Real-Time Sync](data-syncs/building-data-syncs/types-of-data-syncs.md#2.-real-time-data-sync) is one of the two types of Data Syncs that you can perform using Cinchy.
-In real-time syncs, the Cinchy Listener picks up changes in the source **immediately as they occur.** These syncs do not need to be manually triggered or scheduled using an external scheduler.
+In real-time syncs, the Cinchy Listener picks up changes in the source **immediately as they occur.** These syncs don't need to be manually triggered or scheduled using an external scheduler.
 Setting up a real-time sync does require an extra step of defining a listener configuration in order to execute properly.